Guildflow/guildflow-marketing-website/content/faq.md

 ## Can I import my members from meetup.com?

 One of the main reasons we are building Clubhouse is because Meetup.com does not provide the group owner access to the member email addresses.
-There is no easy way to migrate our of meetup.com.
+There is no easy way to migrate out of meetup.com.

 **Meetup.com is like a roach motel.
 Once you go in, you can't get out.**